 Annual Tuberculosis Testing

-All medical students must undergo testing for tuberculosis (TB) at the time of entry and annually thereafter.
+All regional campus medical students must undergo testing for tuberculosis (TB) at the time of entry and annually thereafter.
 At the time of entry, an Interferon Gamma Release Assay (IGRA, which is a TB blood test) is required.
 Each year after, students may choose to get either a TB skin test or IGRA.

 Titers are not required for matriculation; however, students opting to complete visiting (“away”) rotations in fourth year will likely have to provide titers as part of the Visiting Student Learning Opportunities (VSLO) application.